Skip to content

 houmao-mgr

-houmao-mgr is the primary management CLI for local lifecycle, managed agents, mailbox administration, packaged Houmao-owned system-skill installation, repo-local project overlays, and houmao-server control.
-It provides native command groups for agent orchestration, filesystem mailbox administration, brain construction, explicit tool-home skill installation, project bootstrap, server management, and administrative tasks.
+houmao-mgr is the primary management CLI for local lifecycle, managed agents, mailbox administration, packaged Houmao-owned system-skill installation, repo-local project overlays, and administrative tasks.
+API-backed coordination is handled by houmao-passive-server.

 Synopsis